 I write a letter summarizing my suggestions, but the majority of my comments will be in the manuscript.
 Revisions are made directly to the text.
 I use Track Changes, so everything is waiting for the author's approval.

 An author has a completed manuscript and needs an experienced editor to focus on finding small errors (spelling, grammar, etc.).
 This level of editing is ideal for an author who has previously worked with a freelance editor on their manuscript.

 I make changes and write comments directly in the book manuscript.
 Some changes are tracked, some are not; this is informed by the author's preferences.
 The goal at the end of a proofread or a light copyedit is to have an error-free manuscript that is ready for formatting and publication.

 Your First Step in Hiring Me as Your Freelance Editor

 When you contact me, please tell me a bit about your project and your experience as a writer.
 Let me know what type of editing service you are interested in.
 Please include your manuscript or a meaningful sample.
 I honor your complete ownership of the material and never reprint a word of someone's writing without their written permission.

 I will review your manuscript and reply with my suggested path forward and a price quote for my editing services.
 Usually, a few emails are exchanged and a phone conversation is helpful to finalize the details of the editing contract and clarify expectations.

 Payment for Freelance Editing Work

-I use PayPal to set up contracts and receive payments for my work as a freelance editor.
-You do not need to have a PayPal account to send a payment.
 I will draft the contract for us and email it to you as a proposal.
-PayPal provides a simple way for us to define the terms of the freelance work and to transfer payment.
-We have the flexibility to set up an hourly or a fixed-price contract for editing services.
+I use PayPal to receive payments for my work as a freelance editor.
+You do not need to have a PayPal account to send a payment through PayPal.
+I can also receive payments through Zelle.
+This process provides a simple way for us to define the terms of the freelance work and to transfer payment.

 Read more to learn about my freelance editing rates.